-- 3.7.13 There are only two exceptions where a proposal which exceeds the 30% rule will be permitted: - if the original dwelling's habitable floorspace is smaller than the standard set out in National technical housing standards for that type of dwelling, in which case a 30% increase from the relevant standard will be permitted; or - if a minor increase is necessary to ensure the proposed design conserves the dwelling's special character. - 3.7.14 Proposals to extend domestic curtilage (e.g. gardens) will be decided based on their impact on landscape character, the surrounding built environment and other National Park Special Qualities, and also taking into account the impact of the extension on the affordability of the house.
+- 3.7.14 Proposals to extend domestic curtilage (e.g. gardens) will be decided based on their impact on landscape character, the surrounding built environment and other National Park Special Qualities, and also taking into account the impact of the extension on the affordability of the house.
 Domestication of the pastoral landscape can be harmful to its character.
 It will generally be resisted where it would not deliver environmental enhancement. - 3.7.15 Proposals for the merging of one or more dwellings into a single dwelling impact on the availability of smaller more affordable homes in the National Park.
 These proposals will not be permitted, except where they would better conserve a building's special character. - 3.7.16 The subdivision of homes can be a way of creating smaller and more affordable homes, however proposals for subdivision must carefully consider other relevant policies in the Local Plan, including impact upon the character of the property, and the effect of an intensification of use upon highways, parking needs, and amenity. - 3.7.17 In the open countryside, subdivision will only be permitted where it subdivides the habitable floorspace of an original dwelling, as defined in 3.7.5.
 Conversion and subdivision of non-habitable floorspace (e.g. garages and outbuildings) or habitable floorspace which is not connected or accessed from the original dwelling (e.g. granny annexes) will not be permitted.
-The new dwelling will be required to be affordable housing (see definition in section 3.4) or rural workers' accommodation (see section 3.8).
+The new dwelling will be required to be affordable housing or rural workers' accommodation.
 However, there may be occasions where on-site provision of affordable housing is inappropriate and a financial contribution in lieu of provision of affordable housing on-site is sought on an equivalent basis.
-Our approach for determining when a contribution will be acceptable is explained in paragraph 3.4.7 to 3.4.11.
+Our approach for deciding when a contribution will be acceptable is explained in paragraph 3.4.7.